debarba at utfpr dot edu dot br

 On January 14, 2025, the work I developed with the Vienna team—Florian Meier, Tom Rivlin, Jake Xuereb, Marcus Huber, and Max Lock—was published in Physical Review X - Quantum.
 The paper, titled "Emergence of a Second Law of Thermodynamics in Isolated Quantum Systems," is now available as open access.
 You can find it at the following link.

-From November 25th to 29th, 2024, I will participate in the III Workshop on Quantum Information and Thermodynamics at CBPF in Rio de Janeiro.
-I will present my work on "Broadcasting of Quantum Information with Finite Thermodynamic Resources."
-I look forward to sharing my research and engaging with the community!
+From November 25th to 29th, 2024, I participated in the III Workshop on Quantum Information and Thermodynamics at CBPF in Rio de Janeiro.
+I presented my work on "Broadcasting of Quantum Information with Finite Thermodynamic Resources."

 On November 1st, I had the opportunity to present a talk titled "Limits of Information Broadcasting and the Emergence of Objectivity in Quantum Thermodynamics" to the Quantum Information group at UFPR.
 I would like to sincerely thank Prof. Renato Angelo for his hospitality and engaging discussions during my time in Curitiba.
 It was a wonderful experience.